pinterweb/dotnet-solution-template/README.md

 1. `cd CSharp\src\BusinessApp.WebApi`
 2. `dotnet watch run`\
-   _read the "Getting Starting" in each project's README to determine the data_ _and services you need_
+   _read the "Getting Started" setions in each project's README to determine the data_ _and services needed_

 ## Creating a new app